| Bringing back memories of NASA's early successes, this logo dates back to 1959, when the National Advisory

 The use of "meatball" in aeronautics also predates NASA's round insignia, but not by much.
 In 1957, the U.S. Navy referred to a "meatball of light" in its procedure for landing aircraft on aircraft carriers: "The mirror reflects a bright light astern and upward into a beam which the pilot follows straight to a landing by keeping the "meatball" of light precisely centred in the mirror."1 This eventually became known as the meatball landing system.

-So enjoy our new old logo, but use it correctly.
 For usage guidelines, see NASA Graphic Standards, NHB 1430.2, and NASA Graphic Standards Supplement, NP-212.

 1 The Economist. vol. 688, no. 2, Aug.
 31, 1957.